Charitable Bequests—A Gift in Your Will

 A qualified charitable distribution from an IRA is a good way for IRA owners age 70½ and over to support our work.
 It’s easy to do.

-• Instruct your IRA custodian to make a distribution directly to LifeSpan Resources, Inc.
+• Instruct your IRA custodian to make a distribution directly to our organization.

 • Although there is no tax deduction, the distribution is excluded from your income for federal tax purposes—no tax is due!